-90 Highlever Road, London W10 6PN
+90 Highlever Road, London W10 6PN © 020 8964 2434

-stquintinnursery@rbkc.gov.uk
+🔀 stquintinnursery@rbkc.gov.uk

-Age range: 3 months to 5 years Places: 47 places in total
+Opening times: Monday to Friday, 8am to 5.45pm Age range: 3 months to 5 years Places: 47 places in total

 St Quintin Nursery is in the north of the borough of Kensington and Chelsea.
 The nursery is open plan and has direct access to garden space for all children.
 With a range of fantastic indoor and outdoor resources.
 We are an inclusive setting and accommodate spaces for all children.
 We offer a range of funded places including universal and extended hours.